 -

-All building mechanical systems should remain on a monthly or annual inspection schedule prescribed by the manufacturer.
+All building mechanical systems should be inspected on a monthly or annual schedule prescribed by the manufacturer.

 Carbon monoxide detector requirements in federally-assisted housing

-Carbon monoxide detectors are generally required in all federally assisted housing programs, including HUD housing programs.
+Carbon monoxide detectors are required in all federally assisted housing programs, including HUD housing programs (check your state and local code requirements, and with your local authority having jurisdiction, regarding carbon monoxide detector requirements in your area).
 The legislation requires the installation of CO detectors in:

 - Supportive housing for the elderly and persons with disabilities